-How to stream Spanish Cup games with a VPN
+How to stream the Copa del Rey games with a VPN

 So how do you use a VPN to keep your Internet data and privacy safe, all while streaming live soccer?
 Turns out it’s pretty simple.
 Just follow our guides to accessing some of the best Copa del Rey streaming options below.

 Watch the Spanish Cup live on U.S. beIN Sports

 In the U.S., beIN Sports streams live Copa del Rey games online.
 But if you want to access them securely, even when traveling abroad, a VPN’s what you need.

 Just follow these three steps:

 - Connect to one of more than 20 U.S. ExpressVPN servers.

 - Head to www.beinsports.com/us/copa-del-rey, click ‘Watch Live’ and sign in.
 (A subscription is required.)